Lara (character)

-Lara (née Lara Lor-Van) is a fictional character appearing in American comic books published by DC Comics.
-She first appeared in the Superman comic strip and was created by Jerry Siegel and Joe Shuster.
+Lara Lor-Van is a fictional character appearing in American comic books published by DC Comics.
+Created by writer Jerry Siegel and artist Joe Shuster, Lara first appeared in the Superman newspaper comic strip in 1939.
 Lara is the biological mother of Superman, and the wife of scientist Jor-El.
 Lara Lor-Van is Lara's full maiden name, as "Lor-Van" is the name of Lara's father.
 Most depictions of Kryptonian culture show that Kryptonian women use their father's full name as their last names before marriage.
 After marriage, they usually are known simply by their first names, though various versions show they use their husband's full name or last name as their married last name.

 Lara's role in the Superman mythos has varied over the years, with her treatment and emphasis often depending on the decade in which she was written.
 Golden Age and early Silver Age stories treated Lara in a lesser role compared to her husband.
 However, stories from the 1970s onwards depict Lara in more prominent roles; one such example is the 2004 miniseries Superman: Birthright.
 After constructing his Fortress of Solitude, Superman honored his deceased biological parents with a statue of Jor-El and Lara holding up a globe of Krypton.

 Susannah York portrays Lara in the 1978 film Superman: The Movie, the 1980 film Superman II, and the 1987 film Superman IV: The Quest for Peace.
 Ayelet Zurer portrayed Lara in the 2013 film Man of Steel, which is set in the DC Extended Universe.
-Mariana Klaveno portrayed the character in the second season of the television series Superman & Lois.
+Angela Sarafyan portrayed Lara in the DC Universe (DCU) film Superman.
+Mariana Klaveno portrayed the character in the television series Superman & Lois.